Why Do Fish Die or Get Stressed After a Water Change?

 Sharing is caring!

-Truth is, there’s more than one thing that could go wrong when doing so.
+Truth is, there’s more than one thing that could go wrong when changing your tank water.

 Why did your fish die or suffer after a water change?